Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 Formatting

-The disk needs to be formatted and 'labeled' before it can be used.
-Solaris only has the parameters of a few types of harddisk built-in, so during the formatting procedure we will have to specify the parameters maually.
+The hard disk needs to be formatted and 'labeled' before it can be used.
+Solaris only has the parameters of a few types of harddisk built-in, and none of them is 36GB.
+So during the formatting procedure we will have to specify the parameters manually.

 # format